 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.

-The company's financial instruments consist of intra-group receivables, intra-group loans receivable, intra-group payables and intra-group loans payable.
+The company's financial instruments consist of intra-group receivables, intra-group payables and intra-group loans payable.